 Function and Content

-The primary purpose of this large-scale digital sign is to display real-time, dynamic content to a broad audience of visitors in the Niagara Falls area.- Real-Time Messaging: The technology allows the casino to instantly update the messaging, showcasing current events, promotions, and entertainment information.
+The primary purpose of this large-scale digital sign is to display real-time, dynamic content to a broad audience of visitors in the Niagara Falls area.

 - Visibility: Its size and high-definition quality allow the content to be seen clearly from a significant distance, both day and night.